jigyasa6/frontend-project--6/README.md

 Files
 Javascript,CSS files were minified using JS minifier and CSS minifier.

+The following changes were made in pizza.html:

 Optimizing loops:
 Loops were optimized in updatePositions function and on DOMContentLoaded event handler.

+Images were optimized.